TALK TO AN ATTORNEY WHO UNDERSTANDS SEXUAL MISCONDUCT BY A PSYCHOLOGIST OR THERAPIST

-Inappropriate Relationships with Mental Health Professionals: Why Speak with a Lawyer?
+Sexual Abuse by Mental Health Professionals: Why Speak with a Lawyer?

-Licensed mental health professionals are held to specific ethical standards by the boards that govern their licensures and in some cases, to state laws related to their disciplines.
+Licensed mental health professionals are held to specific ethical standards by the boards that govern their licensures and, in some cases, to state laws related to their disciplines.
 Professional ethics rules and laws protect patients from harm.

 Sexual relationships between practitioner and patient can do great damage and exploit the significant power differential that exists between the two parties.
 This type of sex can meet multiple definitions of abuse — it is fundamentally an abuse of power, an abuse of trust.